MelonixLoader/MelonixLoader/README.md

 ## LICENSING & CREDITS:

-MelonLoader is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/LavaGang/MelonLoader/blob/master/LICENSE.md) for the full License.
+MelonixLoader is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/MelonixLoader/MelonixLoader/blob/master/LICENSE.md) for the full License.

 Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [Dobby](https://github.com/jmpews/Dobby) is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/jmpews/Dobby/blob/master/LICENSE) for the full License.